 Antoine Daniel: Do you know Michel?
 Of course you know Michel, there are so many people named Michel that everyone knows at least one Michel, but this Michel is above all the other Michels that you were able to know, so I never pronounced so many times the name Michel in a single sentence.
 Michel!

 Poe's Law: In #28, he asks himself if the very bad music video made by some teenagers is intended or not to be so bad, then concludes that it was supposed to be a genuine serious video, thinking that teenagers wouldn't be able to go so far to create a hoax.
-It was actually a video deliberately made to be So Bad, It's Good with the ambition to be reviewed by either What the Cut or Salut les Geeks (another Web Video series which is also an =3 French adaptation).
+It was actually a video deliberately made to be So Bad, It's Good with the ambition to be reviewed by either What the Cut or Salut Les Geeks.

 Poke the Poodle: Involved in an explaination attempt of the German video in #29.

-Porn Stache: Antoine grew one especially for the Indian-themed special episode.
+Porn Stache: Antoine grew one specifically for the Indian-themed special episode.

 Retconning the Wiki: Not in the show itself, but it unwillingly inspired such actions.
 Antoine himself don't have a Wikipedia page, but there is a catholic saint also named Antoine Daniel (he was a French missionary which had a role in Canada evangelization during the first half of 17th).
 Guess what?
 This latter Antoine Daniel own Wikipedia page (in the French encyclopedia) is regularly modified by Wiki Vandals who add some What The Cut shout-outs in it.